-From MALPENSA Terminal 1, exit the terminal through exit doors 2 or 3.
-The ALIBUS will arrive in front of those doors, in transit from Terminal 2.
-From MALPENSA Terminal 2, bus stop n°2 (Note: this is a new stopping place in 2014).
+From MALPENSA Terminal 1, exit the terminal through exit doors 2, go bus stop 5 or 6.
+In transit from Terminal 2.
+At MALPENSA Terminal 2, exit through door 2, go to bus stop 2.

 Where Does The Alibus Drop Me In Stresa?

 Alibus shuttle stops in the large parking lot, also called Piazza Marconi, at the boat imbarcadero.
 When possible, as noted on the site, your Alibus driver may be able to stop closer to your hotel if it is directly along the lake.
 Ask him about this when you board, but be prepared for the Piazza Marconi stop.